 The Drawing Power of a Thicket for Whitetails

 The nice thing about creating a small thicket is that it doesn’t take a lot of money or equipment.
 Once created, it’s self-sustaining for several years.
 Before you get the chainsaw, you need to consider how this thicket is going to affect the deer movement and how you and what wind directions you’ll be able to hunt it on.
-A thicket no bigger than a couple acres in a rectangular shape is the ideal set up.
+A thicket no bigger than a couple acres in a rectangular shape can help manipulate deer movement through your farm.
 Even a small 1/4 acre or 1/2-acre forest opening will draw deer.
 Creating a thicket in a natural travel corridor or funnel is ideal for a bowhunter.
 Creating an opening adjacent to a major food source can also be advantageous.
-It’ll act as a transitional area where deer will feel secure traveling through on their way to feed, browsing on the woody growth and forbs as they go.
+It can act as a transitional area where deer will feel secure traveling through on their way to feed, browsing on the woody growth and forbs as they go.